taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [rag-gpt](https://github.com/gpt-open/rag-gpt) - RAG-GPT, leveraging LLM and RAG technology, learns from user-customized knowledge bases to provide contextually relevant answers for a wide range of queries, ensuring rapid and accurate information retrieval.
  * [embedJs](https://github.com/llm-tools/embedjs) - A NodeJS RAG framework to easily work with LLMs and embeddings
  * [AmadeusGPT](https://github.com/adaptivemotorcontrollab/amadeusgpt) - [NeurIPS 2023] We turn natural language descriptions of behaviors into machine-executable code
+ * [fastapi](https://github.com/iimeta/fastapi) - Zhiyuan Fast API is a one-stop API management system that standardizes, unifies, and manages various LLM APIs to achieve the ultimate in functionality, performance, and user experience.

 ## Langchain